 Great Christmas Movies • A Christmas Tale

-Renowned French filmmaker Arnaud Desplechin’s A Christmas Tale is a moving portrait of a family united by tragic circumstance in the Christmas season.
+Renowned French filmmaker Arnaud Desplechin’s A Christmas Tale is a moving portrait of a family united by tragic circumstances in the Christmas season, much like the performances seen in The Holdovers starring Paul Giamatti.

-The film received rave reviews upon its 2008 release, with Roger Ebert saying that “A Christmas Tale skates on thin ice across a crowded lake, arrives safely on the far shore, and shares a cup of hot cocoa and marshmallows with Death.”
+The film received rave reviews upon its 2008 release, with Roger Ebert praising it poetically: “A Christmas Tale skates on thin ice across a crowded lake, arrives safely on the far shore, and shares a cup of hot cocoa and marshmallows with Death.”
+Ebert’s evocative words capture the film’s delicate balance of warmth, melancholy, and holiday spirit.

 Christmas Movies Ranked